paulmandal/atak-forwarder/README.md

 * Smarter sending -- Send a list of map markers to group, other clients can reply with which marker they are missing, build up a list of missing markers if more than 1 person is missing send to group, otherwise send to individuals
 * Needs more real-world stability testing
 * Re-add GoTenna support with a proper abstraction for communication layer
+* Bridge between multiple comm. devices?
+E.g. Meshtastic + goTenna on one device.
+Alternative is to break that into more than one plugin instance since their preSendProcessors will see each other's messages.
+* Use Dagger 2

 # Building the Plugin